Mcootauc/Babel-Beauty/about.md

 Show screenshots of your app (during the presentation, this should be live/video)

 ![Babel Beauty Icon](https://cdn.discordapp.com/attachments/397642206141349890/971347718352019456/4.5th_App_Logo.png)
+App icon created by: Sebastian Cruz

 State technology highlights: the API you use, what you store in your database, anything cool, hot, challenging, or annoying/frustrating

+API: https://makeup-api.herokuapp.com/ - A REST API that provides various makeup products with information about the brand, product type, and more.

+Database: The Firebase Database was used to store reviews about products.

 List any acknowledgements/thanks/credits

+Shoutout Erin!